nononovak/otwadvent2019-ctfwriteup/day18_impressive_sudoku.md

 For this pwn, we're given a C source file along with a compiled binary.
 This certainly makes the disassembly or reversing part of this challenge easier.

 The source asks for a solved sudoku and checks that its valid using an arithmetic shortcut - checking the sum and product of each row.
-If this passes, it writes 8 values to a "scorer" array, multiplies 9 values in the scorer array, and if the result is > a large value prints a flag.
+If this passes, it writes 8 values to a "scorer" array, multiplies 9 values in the scorer array, and if the result is greater than a large value prints a flag.
 Given that only 8 values are written, this score will always be zero (since at least one value will be zero).
-Furthermore, writing the scores to the "scorer" array doesn't do any bounds checking so we likely can perform an arbitrary write if we can construct a sudoku
+Furthermore, writing the scores to the "scorer" array doesn't do any bounds checking so we likely can perform an arbitrary write if we can construct a sudoku which validates.

-The compiled binary is a 32-bit binary.
+The compiled binary provided is a 32-bit.
 Based on my initial analysis, I was a little confused about the binary's hardening features.
-In particular, running `hardening-check` (in the `devscripts` package on Ubuntu) and `readelf` (in the `binutils` package on Ubuntu) clearly inidicate that read-only relocations is enabled (RELRO):
+In particular, running `hardening-check` (in the `devscripts` package on Ubuntu) and `readelf` (in the `binutils` package on Ubuntu) clearly indicate that read-only relocations is enabled (RELRO):

 ```
 root@2b94168a6ea8:/day18# hardening-check ./chal